 As always Dog Whispers does not advocate or promote harsh training.
 We do not trade with any company, groups or individuals who promote harsh training methods or associated products.

 Dog Whispers uses a combination of reward based training with consequences of action for negative behaviour that the dog understands but does not induce fear or stress in the dog.
 Dog Whispers is headed by a trained dog psychologist and retired search and rescue dog trainer/handler.

-The Dog Whispers Team is encouraged to strive for and achieve academic qualifications, two members are currently considering courses at Lincoln University (Master of Science and a Doctorate in Canine Behaviour Modification) and another has recently completed a BIPDT course.
+The Dog Whispers Team is encouraged to strive for and achieve academic qualifications, our team consists of graduates and undergraduates.
 When considering a trainer or behaviourist you need to ask what qualifications they have and what type of insurance they have.
 However the best measure by far is to simply ask the trainer/behaviourist to see their own dogs and see for yourself how well behaved they are and how much control the handler has.
 Any trainer that refuses to let you see their dog/s should be avoided at all costs.

 Dog Whispers aim is to help as many dogs and owners as possible at a very competitive rate that is manageable to the owner.

 In our first nine years, Dog Whispers specialised in helping rescued dogs of all ages, breed and temperament to fit in with their new owners and surroundings.
 In that time we have helped over 2500 dogs overcome problems from a lack of confidence to dog on dog aggression, dog on human aggression and severe canine separation anxiety.
 We also offer our services to local rescue centres helping dogs in extreme circumstances and possibly facing euthanasia.
 In the last six years we have saved over sixty dogs lives by helping with behaviour problems and re-homing.